mathiaswold/lolbuilds/README.md

 ## Specify custom League of Legends folder

-You need to specify League's installation folder if it's not in the default location ("C:\Riot Games\League of Legends").
+You need to specify League's installation folder if it's not in the default location (Windows: "C:\Riot Games\League of Legends", macOS: "/Applications/League of Legends.app").
 Do this by using the `--path` option:
 ```
 py main.py --path <League of Legends path>
 ```